 The eldest of the piggy-wigs, Curly, thought he had found a licence to print money when he saw an advertisement in the careers office to train as an Accountant.
 He reckoned he was quite good at sums so immediately applied and was miraculously accepted.
 Over the next couple of years, he learned how to screw more out of a job than the effort he put in, passed his exams with mediocre results and joined a local firm.
 Even though he did not actually produce anything, he was paid £30 thousand a year and considered himself to be very important indeed.
 His student loan was £35k, but he tried not to think about that.

 The middle brother, Snout, not to be outdone, enrolled in the local Law School.
-He enjoyed drinking games, wearing stupidly long scarves and brogues.
+He enjoyed drinking games, and wearing stupidly long scarves and brogues.
 After a few short years, he managed to qualify and secured a job with a local practice.
 He left no pointless letter unwritten or telephone call un-logged in his quest to preserve the tradition of doing very little actual work whilst charging his clients exorbitant fees.
 Even though he did not produce anything, he also was paid £30 thousand a year and considered himself to be very important indeed.
 His student loan was £35k, but he tried not to think about that.

 The youngest of the piggy-wig brothers, Trott, chose an entirely different path.
 He was by far the most curious of the brothers and wanted to have adventures.
 So he took what little money his dear old Dad was able to give him and travelled far and wide.
 He worked all over the world, in bars, fields and factories and learned to work skillfully with his trotters.
 People he met along the way were only too happy to teach the eager young piggy-wig the wondrous lessons of life.
 He had very little but did not need much and as often as not gathered his food freely from the sea or from hedgerows and slept under the stars.
 Of course, he also mixed liberally with the lady piggy-wigs.
 Oh, the sights he saw and the experiences he had!
 But all good things must come to pass and the time came when he must return home, to settle down and maybe have a piglet family of his own.
 He was looking forward to telling his father and brothers of his amazing adventures.